 St Patrick’s has a full, varied music curriculum.
 Class-based lessons ensure coverage of the national requirements but, in addition, there are plenty of opportunities for children to develop musically.
 Musical instrument lessons are arranged by an outside service - currently Amplify Music Services.

 This covers a variety of areas including gymnastics, dance, team games, athletics, swimming and outdoor adventurous activities.
-Most aspects are offered throughout the school although swimming and outdoor adventurous activities are confined to the upper juniors.
+Most aspects are offered throughout the school although swimming and outdoor adventurous activities are confined to the juniors.

-Personal Social Health & Citizenship Education
+Personal Social & Health Education

 Modern Foreign Language